Fusion adaptive resonance theory: The learning model

-Types of fusion ART
+Types

 The network dynamics described above can be used to support numerous learning operations.
 We show how fusion ART can be used for a variety of traditionally distinct learning tasks in the subsequent sections.

 Original ART models

 With a single pattern channel, the fusion ART architecture reduces to the original ART model.
 Using a selected vigilance value ρ, an ART model learns a set of recognition nodes in response to an incoming stream of input patterns in a continuous manner.
 Each recognition node in the $F_2$ field learns to encode a template pattern representing the key characteristics of a set of patterns.
 ART has been widely used in the context of unsupervised learning for discovering pattern groupings.